A Day in the Life

 A Day in the Life of Metadata (ADITLOM) is a multidisciplinary collaboration between social scientists and computer scientists to address a simple yet challenging

-what do surveillance data look like?
+research question: what do surveillance data look like?

 ADITLOM addresses the question by empirically examining a particular kind of surveillance data: smartphone location data.